denham-ed/sleuth/README.md

 **Montserrat** is used for the main body of the website, for information for the user and for prompts and declarations.

-**Ultra** is used for headings (h1 & h2); its ultra-bold but clear style is perfect for providing semantic clarity and also double as logo-esque title in the header of the site.
+**Ultra** is used for headings (h1 & h2); its ultra-bold but clear style is perfect for providing semantic clarity and also doubles as a logo-esque title in the header of the site.

 ### Colour
 The design of **Sleuth** predominantly uses the colour palette, below.

 ![Sleuth colour palette](assets/media/readme_assets/sleuth-colours.png)

 The palette evokes a nostalgic 1970s theme; arguably the golden era of the TV detective with shows such as Hawaii Five-O, Charlie's Angels, Columbo, Kojak and more.
-It is also a nod the launch of the original Top Trumps card game in 1978.
+It is also a nod to the launch of the original Top Trumps card game in 1978.

 ### Artwork
 The overall design of the cards is, naturally, inspired by the iconic Top Trump card design.
-For game play on smaller devices (max-width 905px) the card is rotated but all elements are maintained.
+For gameplay on smaller devices (max-width 905px) the card is rotated but all elements are maintained.
 For very small screens (max-width 400px) the card appears as a square but retains the artwork of the detective.

-As the original images of detectives were varied widely in style, they are rendered in the game in a single stylised version.
+As the original images of detectives varied widely in style, they are rendered in the game in a single stylised version.
 This was achieved using [Fotor](https://www.fotor.com/), a free image editing software, and approximates the hand-drawn style of the original Top Trumps cards

 Blurred text is used on both the opponent card and draw-pile card to prevent the user from reading all the opponent card’s statistics, replicating the ‘in-person’ Top Trumps experience.